 When conducting user research, a common theme we heard is that developers find it hard to add instrumentation code to their app or to successfully gather together the reported data.
 This could be because they are unfamiliar with their app's architecture, the specific SDK of the instrumentation tool, or because they had to use another tool to configure reporting and monitor results.
 GitLab is the One DevOps platform so has a unique opportunity to address these pain points that other solutions may have.

-One area that we have an opportunity is to make it easy for developers to add instrumentation code.
+One area in which we have an opportunity is to make it easy for developers to add instrumentation code.
 This is the first step in any analytics workflow.
-Our primary personas we work with so we know what they like, do not like, are good at, and what sorts of experiences they prefer.
+Given that developers represent a key persona we collaborate with, we have a better sense of what they like, do not like, are good at, and what sorts of experiences they prefer.
 Additionally, they are already familiar with GitLab and many conventions of our product.
 This gives us the ability to create an approach to adding product instrumentation that is easy and familiar to our users.
 If developers are excited and easily able to add instrumentation to their apps, they will add more, which means their teams will get more valuable insights.
 Other functional counterparts, such as Product Managers, will see how easy it is for developers to use GitLab to instrument their apps, so they will also be excited to use GitLab, rather than another tool.

 Another opportunity we have is to do the entire analytics reporting and analysis directly within GitLab, rather than requiring users to use another tool.
 We know from talking to users that accessing another tool is time-consuming and friction filled.
 Being able to go from reading a GitLab issue to looking at an MR to visualizing the latest Product Analytics data in a single place will make it easy for users to get access to the insights from their data quickly.
 Because it is so painless to view analytics data, these users will do so more and more often, which means that they get even more value out of GitLab.

 We have a plan to iteratively develop Product Analytics.
 We will start small and incrementally add new capabilities.
 Each iteration will let us learn more and solicit feedback to improve, before we start our next iteration.
-Our first iterations will be primarily internally focused and later we will focus on customer-facing releases.
+Our first iteration was primarily internally focused and we are now turning our attention to the first customer facing releases.

-The list below is in rough priority order, but is by no means final.
+The list below is in rough priority order and is by no means final.
 We will update it as we learn more and add or remove items.
-If you have feedback, please share it, we'd love to hear it!
+If you have feedback, please share it, we'd love to hear your thoughts and ideas!

-Once our first user-facing release is available, we will respond to feedback on where to next focus our efforts.
-We have several ideas for follow-on iterations after this release, which include:
+Once our first user-facing release is available, we will respond to feedback on where we'll next focus our efforts.
+We have several ideas for follow-on iterations after this release, which are listed below.
+Several of these may also be included in our initial GA release.

 The market is divided between big tech entrants building on top of complete Marketing Automation platforms marketed towards enterprise marketing orgs and stand-alone tools user engagement tools that are marketed towards Product (and occasionally Development) teams.